Shikha-code36/zoom-web2.0/README.md

-# Zoom Clone By El-Mubarak
+# Zoom Clone

-Just for fun!!!!

-This is a zoom clone developed by El-Mubarak.
+This is a zoom clone

 It is not an exact clone but it has the bare minimum.